qossmic/deptrac/docs/formatters.md

---formatter=graphviz-display    Automatically tries to open the image --formatter=graphviz-dot        Saves the output to a .dot file --formatter=graphviz-html       Saves the output to a .html file --formatter=graphviz-image      Saves the output to a .png file
+--formatter=graphviz-display    Automatically tries to open the image --formatter=graphviz-dot        Saves the output to a .dot file --formatter=graphviz-html       Saves the output to a .html file --formatter=graphviz-image      Saves the output to a supported image file format such as png, svg or jpg
 ```

 Supported options: